De Palma Cycles Punk CB750

 The new tail end was hand formed from sheet metal and finished off with a black leather studded seat that has just enough space to squeeze on a pillion.
 To finish off the retro look of the bike the stock instrument cluster was discarded to make way for a single speedo, a set of Beston style grips went on the alloy clip-on bars and a 70’s style tail light in the rear.

-While there's no mohawks or Doc Martens in sight the De Palma CB750 has just the right amount of rough edges to fit it's punk theme and a few hand painted, blatant statements to raise eyebrows and upset grandmothers.
-Next up for De Palma Cycles will be a Moto Guzzi V50 III Monza and Morini 350 sport, which will be approached with a similar raw, unabashed, punk inspired style.
+While there’s no mohawks or Doc Martens insight the De Palma Honda CB750 has just the right amount of attitude to fit its punk theme.
+Looking at the photos you’ll spot a few handpainted statements that are sure to raise eyebrows and upset grandmothers.
+Next up for De Palma Cycles will be a Moto Guzzi V50 III Monza and Morini 350 sport, which will be approached with a similarly raw, unabashed, punk-inspired style.

 Read more like this

 I’ve seen plenty of personal builds that have been inspired by professional ones.
 It’s not often they stack up to be as good as the pro builds though.
 Today I think it…Continue Reading

 “Simplicity is the ultimate sophistication”.
 I have no doubt Mr. Da Vinci would be repeating those words if he was here to see this Honda CB750 by Spanish workshop Bolt Motor Co.…Continue Reading